 Here are some of the key features of academic writing:

 Academic writing can be challenging, but it is an important skill to learn.
-By following the tips above, you can learn to write in an academic style that is clear, concise, and effective.
+By following the tips above, you can learn to write academic writing that is clear, concise, and effective.

 Note-taking is an important skill for college students to learn.
 It can help you to stay organised, retain information, and study effectively.